kcak11/k121/react-package/Readme.md

 # React Package

 This package contains the extracted components for the react application and can
 be used as an offline version of the react-redux setup.

+Click the link below to get started . . .

 ## [Download Package](https://github.com/kcak11/ContentRepos/raw/gh-pages/packages/ReactReduxApp_pkg.zip)